 The Church Life ministry is responsible for a majority of the fellowship activities we enjoy at the church, including seeing to a variety of church functions, a few of which are listed in the sections below.

 Food and fellowship just seem to go together.
-So it is with our coffee hour after service.
+So it is with our fellowship hour after service.
 Stop on over to grab a bite, something to drink, and catch up with your friends and neighbors at church.
 There’s always something new to talk about, always some event that’s either fast approaching or in the recent past.

-In addition to the normal coffee hour fare, the first Sunday of each month carries the designation of “Birthday Sunday”, a special day to celebrate the birthdays of all our church members born in the month.
+In addition to the normal fellowship hour fare, the first Sunday of each month carries the designation of “Birthday Sunday”, a special day to celebrate the birthdays of all our church members born in the month.
 Yes, there is singing to be done, yes, there is cake to be eaten, and yes, there is merriment to be shared.

 Annual Chili Cookoff